NFNChris/json-transmute/README.md

 ### @root

 A `@root` key expression modifies the default Root Scope for all siblings and child elements.
 Subsequent (sibling and child element) use of the `^` operator will resolve expressions against the new root scope.
+To set the Root Scope equal to the current / local scope, assign the `@path` value to the `@root` key.

 ```javascript
 var map = {